+The RC is governed by its TOR of RC which outlines its remit, duties and responsibilities.
 The principal duties of the RC are to set up a policy framework and to make recommendations to the Board on remuneration packages and benefits extended to the Executive Directors.
 The RC is also responsible for drawing from outside advice whenever necessary prior to making the relevant recommendations to the Board such that the levels of remuneration are sufficient to attract and retain the Directors needed to run the Company successfully.
 In its review, the RC considers various factors including the Directors' fiduciary duties, time commitments expected of them and the Company's performance.